carlomilanesi/measures-rs/docs/Tutorial.md

     _ = distance64.lossy_into::<f64>(); // From f64 to f64, just a copy
 ```

 At last, the lossy conversions performed by the functions `from` and `into` shown above are a bit verbose.
-There is also the equivalent shorter method `lossless_into`:
+So, there is also the equivalent shorter method `lossless_into`:
 ```rust
     let distance32 = Measure::<Metre, f32>::new(100.);
     let distance64 = Measure::<Metre, f64>::new(100.);